dsgriffin/rgraph-rails/README.md

 ## Versioning

-rgraph itself doesn't use semantic versioning (and therefore neither does this gem; it keeps the same version as it's less confusing) -  you can find out about breaking changes by release on the [Backwards Compatibility section on the official site](http://www.rgraph.net/docs/backwards-compatibility.html).
+rgraph itself doesn't use semantic versioning (and therefore neither does this gem; it keeps the same version as the library so that it's less confusing) - you can find out about breaking changes by release on the [Backwards Compatibility section on the official site](http://www.rgraph.net/docs/backwards-compatibility.html).

 ## Issues